zyoung-rc/pydantic/docs/concepts/postponed_annotations.md

 from dataclasses import field
 from typing import Any, List

-from pydantic import (
+from pydantic2 import (
     SerializerFunctionWrapHandler,
     TypeAdapter,
     field_serializer,
 )
-from pydantic.dataclasses import dataclass
+from pydantic2.dataclasses import dataclass

 @dataclass